Numerical characterization of the hard Lefschetz classes of dimension two, I: supercritical collections under certain rearrangement: The numerical characterization

-To extend the characterization to other collections, we need the following result.
+To extend the characterization to more general collections, we need to study a kind of null locus of a general collection of nef classes.
+We start with the following result.
 We would like to thank Prof. Junyan Cao for the proof.

 \begin{lem} Let $X$ be a smooth projective variety of dimension $n$ and let $d, k\in [n]$ with $d+k \leq n$.
 Assume that $L$ is a nef class on $X$ such that $\nd(L)\geq k+d$.
-Then the Zariski closure of the union of irreducible codimensional $d$ subvarieties $V$ satisfying that
+Then the Zariski closure of the union of irreducible subvarieties $V$ of codimensional $d$ satisfying